 Table of Contents

 There’s nothing quite like wrapping yourself in a luxuriously soft towel after a hot bath, but if that towel has been made with planet polluting processes and materials my comfort level certainly suffers.
-In this post, we will not only review our top picks for green towels, we will also explain why your choice of something as simple as a towel makes an impact on the health of the planet.
+In this post, we will not only review our top picks for organic towels, we will also explain why your choice of something as simple as a towel makes an impact on the health of the planet.

 Good questions to ask when replacing your old towels or setting up home for the first time include: